project-ncl/gradle-manipulator/CONTRIBUTING.md

 The command will both publish the plugin to the Gradle Plugin Portal and to Maven Central.

 Note: It is **very** important to execute this exact command when releasing.
-Adding other tasks (e.g. `clean`) can cause the release to fail, or even worse leave the release in an inconsistent state.
-If `clean` is needed run it separately before the main command.
+Adding other tasks (e.g., `clean`) can cause the release to fail, or even worse leave the release in an inconsistent state.
+If `clean` is needed, run it separately before the main command.
 If a release needs to be rolled back the following must be checked and cleaned up:

 * Gradle Plugins Portal (https://plugins.gradle.org/)
 * Sonatype Staging (https://oss.sonatype.org/#stagingRepositories)